Photograph by Michael Hochanadel

-BUT WAIT… Have we got a deal for you!
-We’re giving away a pair of FREE TICKETS for the show to a lucky Nippertown reader!
+BUT WAIT… We’re giving away a pair of FREE TICKETS to the show to a lucky Nippertown reader.
 To enter the contest, just post a comment below.
 Please leave your email address, too.
 We won’t publish it, but we’ll use it to contact you if you win.
-The deadline to enter is 12:30pm on Friday (November 20), and the winner will be selected at random and notified on Friday afternoon.
+The deadline to enter is 12:30pm on Wednesday (May 11), and the winner will be selected at random and notified on Wednesday afternoon.
 Enter today!
-And good luck!Congratulations to the winner, who has been notified by email.
+And good luck!
+UPDATE: This contest is now over.
+Congratulations to the winner, who has been notified by email…